cloudever/polished/ROADMAP.md

 ## Upcoming Breaking Changes

-- Typescript support will be temporarily deprecated in 2.0 in order to change our approach to generating types.
-The goal is to bring it back in 2.1.
-This is being done to unblock several new features and build issues that aren't currently supported by our current method. (#276 #250 )
 - Mark Placeholder for deprecation in 3.0. (#175)
 - Mark Selection for deprecation in 3.0. (#175)